microsoft/WhatTheHack/039-AKSEnterpriseGrade/Coach/Solution-04.md

 cat secretname1
 Pa55w0rd123!
 ```
-In the SecretProviderClass.yaml manifest for the CSI Driver, you can optionally specifiy to bring back multiple versions of a secret (if there are multiple versions in Azure Key Vault).
+In the `SecretProviderClass.yaml` manifest for the CSI Driver, you can optionally specify to bring back multiple versions of a secret (if there are multiple versions in Azure Key Vault).

 For example: